simongeilfus/project_starter_kit/README.md

 **This repository is an attempt at unifying the build scripts and tools I often use to setup a c++ project on Windows.**

-*It is a collection of python and cmake scripts that I have found useful or use often.
-The common idea behind those script is to make iterative prototyping fast and effortless.
+*This is a collection of python and cmake scripts that I have found useful or use often.
+The common idea behind those scripts is to make iterative prototyping fast and effortless.
 Spending less time in visual studio project settings and more time writing code.*

 *It is also an ongoing project and might still contain some rough edges but it has made my life easier so far.*